Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Deny inbound access on port 22 at the security group attached to the instance Use AWS Systems Manager Session Manager tor shell access to Amazon EC2 instances with the user tag defined Enable Amazon CloudWatch togging for Systems Manager sessions.
 - [ ] Use Amazon S3 to securely store one Privacy Enhanced Mall Certificate (PEM fie) for each team or group Allow Amazon EC2 to read from Amazon S3 and import every user that wants to use SSH to access EC2 instances Allow inbound access on pod 22 at the security group attached to the instance Install the Amazon CloudWatch agent on the EC2 instance and configure it to ingest audit logs for the instance.

-### A company’s information security team wants to analyze Amazon EC2 performance and utilization data in the near-real time for anomalies.
+### A company's information security team wants to analyze Amazon EC2 performance and utilization data in the near-real time for anomalies.
 A Sec Engineer is responsible for log aggregation.
-The Engineer must collect logs from all of the company’s AWS accounts in centralized location to perform the analysis.
+The Engineer must collect logs from all of the company's AWS accounts in centralized location to perform the analysis.
 How should the Security Engineer do this?
 Log in to each account four te a day and filter the AWS CloudTrail log data, then copy and paste the logs in to the Amazon S3 bucket in the destination account.

 - [x] Set up Amazon CloudWatch to stream data to an Amazon S3 bucket in each source account.
 Set up bucket replication for each source account into a centralized bucket owned by the security Engineer.
 - [ ] Set up an AWS Config aggregator to collect AWS configuration data from multiple sources.
 - [ ] Set up an AWS config aggregator to collect AWS configuration data from multiple sources.
 - [ ] Set up Amazon CloudWatch cross-account log data sharing with subscriptions in each account.
-Send the logs to Amazon Kinesis Data Firehose in the Security Engineer’s account.
+Send the logs to Amazon Kinesis Data Firehose in the Security Engineer's account.

 ### A Security Engineer is setting up an AWS CloudTrail trail for all regions in an AWS account.
 For added security, the logs are stored using server-side encryption with AWS KMS-managed keys (SSE-KMS) and have log integrity validation enabled.
 While testing the solution, the Security Engineer discovers that the digest files are readable, but the log files are not.
 What is the MOST likely cause?

 - [ ] The log files fail integrity validation and automatically are marked as unavailable.
-- [x] The KMS key policy does not grant the Security Engineer’s IAM user or role permissions to decrypt with it.
+- [x] The KMS key policy does not grant the Security Engineer's IAM user or role permissions to decrypt with it.
 - [ ] The bucket is set up to use server-side encryption with Amazon S3-managed keys (SSE-S3) as the default and does not allow SSE-KMS-encrypted files.
-- [ ] An IAM policy applicable to the Security Engineer’s IAM user or role denies access to the "CloudTrail/" prefix in the Amazon S3 bucket.
+- [ ] An IAM policy applicable to the Security Engineer's IAM user or role denies access to the "CloudTrail/" prefix in the Amazon S3 bucket.

 ### A security engineer has created an Amazon Cognito user pool.
 The engineer needs to manually verify the ID and access token sent by the application for troubleshooting purposes What is the MOST secure way to accomplish this?